Boltzmann equation in the $2{\frac12}$-post-Newtonian approximation: Conclusions

 \section{Conclusions}

 \lb{s.8}

-In this work we have analised a relativistic gas in the presence of gravitational fields within the framework of a kinetic theory described by a $2\frac12$--PN approximation.
+In this work we have analyzed a relativistic gas in the presence of gravitational fields within the framework of a kinetic theory described by a $2\frac12$--PN approximation.
 The Boltzmann equation in the $2\frac12$--PN approximation, was obtained from the evolution equation of the one-particle distribution function with respect to the proper time along the world line of a gas particle.
-The Boltzmann equation as well as the equilibrium Maxwell-J\"uttner distribution function were determined up to the $1/c^7$--order as functions of the Newtonian gravitation potential $U$, of the scalar gravitational potentials $\Phi$, $\Psi^{(5)}_{00},$ $\Psi^{(6)}_{00}$, $\Psi^{(7)}_{00}$, of the vector gravitational potentials $\Pi_i$, $\Psi^{(5)}_{0i}$, $\Psi^{(6)}_{0i}$, and of the tensor gravitational potentials $\Psi^{(4)}_{ij}$, $\Psi^{(5)}_{ij}$.
-The components of the particle four-flow and energy-momentum tensor were calculated from the equilibrium Maxwell-J\"uttner distribution function and correspond to those of the phenomenological equations, which makes use of their decompositions in terms of the hydrodynamic four-velocity.
-The hydrodynamic equations for the mass, mass-energy and momentum densities -- which represent the Eulerian equations for a relativistic gas in the presence of gravitational fields -- are obtained from the Boltzmann equation, which matches the corresponding equations derived from the conservation equations of the particle four-flow and energy-momentum tensor.
+The Boltzmann equation as well as the equilibrium Maxwell--J\"uttner distribution function were determined up to the $1/c^7$--order as functions of the Newtonian gravitation potential $U$, of the scalar gravitational potentials $\Phi$, $\Psi^{(5)}_{00},$ $\Psi^{(6)}_{00}$, $\Psi^{(7)}_{00}$, of the vector gravitational potentials $\Pi_i$, $\Psi^{(5)}_{0i}$, $\Psi^{(6)}_{0i}$, and of the tensor gravitational potentials $\Psi^{(4)}_{ij}$, $\Psi^{(5)}_{ij}$.
+The expression for the Boltzmann equation was derived from knowledge of the components of the Christoffel symbols, which were checked with the values given in the literature.
+The Maxwell--J\"uttner distribution function was determined from symbolic computation.
+The components of the particle four-flow and energy-momentum tensor were calculated by symbolic computation from the equilibrium Maxwell--J\"uttner distribution function and correspond to those of the phenomenological equations, which makes use of their decompositions in terms of the hydrodynamic four-velocity.
+The hydrodynamic equations for the mass, mass-energy and momentum densities -- which represent the Eulerian equations for a relativistic gas in the presence of gravitational fields -- were obtained by symbolic computation from the Boltzmann equation, which matches the corresponding equations derived from the conservation equations of the particle four-flow and energy-momentum tensor.
 We observe that the production term of the Boltzmann equation vanishes for the quantities related with the rest mass and momentum four-vector of the gas particles.
-The hydrodynamic equation for the total energy density is derived from the corresponding equations for the mass and the mass-energy, which leads to the total energy conservation law in the $1\frac12$--PN approximation.
+The hydrodynamic equation for the total energy density is derived from the corresponding equations for the mass and the mass-energy, which leads to the total energy conservation law in the $1\frac12$--PN approximation, since we have to know the components of the metric tensor $g_{ij}$ in the $3\frac12$--th post-Newtonian approximation to obtain the energy conservation law in the $2\frac12$--th post-Newtonian approximation.
+As a final remark we comment about the orders of the equations obtained from the Boltzmann equation and Maxwell--J\"uttner distribution function.
+The results that follow show that the components of the energy-momentum tensor and of the balance equations for the mass-energy and momentum densities are known up to the $1/c^5$--order.
+However, the expression for the mass density is known up to the $1/c^7$--order, which by multiplication with $c^2$ results in an equation of the $1/c^5$--order where the first term represents the energy density associated with the mass density $\rho c^2.$

 {\bf Appendix A}

 The Christoffel symbols corresponding to the metric tensor components in the $2\frac12$-- post-Newtonian approximation are